 You may not realize how many different ways there are to format a phone number until you start digging through the data and see all of the different ways that customers have entered their phone numbers.
 Everyone has their preferred format.

 Phone numbers contain several components.
 An area code.
 The phone number itself.
-Sometimes a country code.
+Sometimes an international country code.

 Then, there are many conventions for expressing the phone number.
 In some countries, they use periods to separate the numbers and improve readability.
 Some use dashes.
 Others use parentheses.
 Some use spaces.